hinto-janai/monero-bash/README.md

 ProtectHome=read-only        Mounts /home/ as read-only for the process BindPaths=...
 Allows CERTAIN directories to be read from/written to
 ```
-In the event of fatal process bugs like remote code execution, these settings will lessen the damage done.
+In the event of fatal process bugs like remote code execution, these settings will prevent or at the very least lessen the damage done.

-**Note: `XMRig` is ran as `root` for the MSR hashrate boost.
-Although it is still heavily restricted with these settings, they are not perfect.
-Unless you consider XMRig malware, you should be more concerned about programs with much larger attack surfaces: internet-facing applications like Monero/P2Pool nodes.**
+**Note: `XMRig` is ran as `root` for the MSR hashrate boost.** Although it is still heavily restricted with these settings, they are not perfect.
+Unless you consider XMRig malware, you should be more concerned with programs that have much more realistic attack surfaces: constant internet-facing applications like Monero/P2Pool nodes, or any other software on your computer in the same vein.

 ---